 Bamboo vs Cork.
 Cork is also a great, sustainable flooring option and has a nice soft feel on the feet.
 It is also very easy to clean and responds well to water.
 One drawback is that the surface layer on cork can be damaged much easier than bamboo and does not wear as well over time.

 Bamboo vs Hardwoods.
 Bamboo is installed and maintained much like other hardwoods.
 Bamboo is much more eco-friendly than most hardwoods as it regenerates in just 5 years compared to 40-100 years for some hardwoods.
-Bamboo flooring costs are also usually much more affordable than hardwood floors, since it grows so much faster.
-Bamboo flooring is head and shoulders above hardwood floors in terms of hardness, and it rarely if ever needs to be refinished.
+Bamboo flooring costs are also usually much more affordable than hardwood floors since it grows so much faster.
+Bamboo flooring is head and shoulders above hardwood floors in terms of hardness, sustainability, and affordability, and it rarely if ever needs to be refinished.

 Bamboo vs Carpet.
 Up front costs for carpet can be much lower than bamboo and hardwood flooring, and it is soft underfoot.
 However due to its tendency to trap allergens, dust mites, smells, and stains, it requires more cleaning and replacement at shorter intervals over time, which actually makes it more expensive in the long run.

 Bamboo vs Stone or Concrete.
 Stone is a very durable floor that can be very beautiful, but it is cold and hard underfoot.
 Natural varieties have nice natural variation like bamboo hardwood floors.